Revising and Re-Imagining Your Picture Book Webinar Frequently Asked Questions

 What can I do if I miss watching a session?
-Recordings of sessions will be put up for viewing as soon as possible after they "air."
-You will be able to watch them as many times as you like, for at least two months after the webinar is over.
+Video recordings of sessions will be put up for viewing as soon as possible after they "air."
+You will be able to watch them as many times as you like, for at least a month after the class is over.

 If I watch live, can I watch the sessions again?
 You can watch them again as well as watching them live.

 What accommodations are you providing for people with hearing issues?
 We will be providing full transcripts of each session, working through speechpad.com, which will be posted as soon as they are created, probably within 4 or 5 days of each session.

 Can I register and watch the webinar series after it is over?
 We are considering making the archived version of the webinar available once it is over.
 If the series sells out, we will open up access to the archived version while it is still going on.
 The archived version will include access to handouts, transcripts, and the text chats.

 What can I do if I want to ask questions?
 I may not be able to watch all of the sessions live.
 We are committed to answering all questions.
 During a session, you can ask questions via text chat, either during the presentation or at the end.
 All of those questions will be answered, right away in the chat, or at the end of the session, time permitting, or by email if not.
 If you are not present during a session, you can also email us with your questions.